mwri/lostofs/README.md

 });
 ```

-Doing this with a refresh filesystem should yield an output like this:
+Doing this with a fresh filesystem should yield an output like this:

 ```js
 Listing / (inode i_1)